Looking for new SEO trends to follow for 2023?

 It clearly means that your site didn’t offer enough value or wasn’t the one they were looking for.

 Google’s Rankbrain notices this and quickly tweaks the search results…

-…this time the one that kept the users on their site for longer period (dwell time) will replace your site in the position.
+…this time the one that kept the users on their site for a longer period (dwell time) will replace your site in the position.

 Tips to avoid Pogo-sticking:

 - Give readers what they were looking for from your site right above the fold.